 The way Mack sees it, there are two distinct routes game developers can take when it comes to graphics.

 The other approach is to produce a more stylized — in some cases cartoonish — aesthetic for your game.
-That way, the costs stay down but the game still looks cool and dodges the criticism that it doesn’t look realistic!
+That way, the costs stay down but the game still looks cool and dodges the criticism: “It doesn’t look realistic!”
 Mack said this approach is becoming more and more common in the mobile VR space.

-If the current trends and future forecasts of the gaming industry clue us into anything about ourselves, it’s that our desire to escape is far outpaced by our desire to connect.
+If the current trends and future forecasts of the gaming industry clue us into anything about ourselves, it’s that our desire to connect far outpaces our desire to escape.